 - Hindrances to work-life balance included meetings, calls and training after office hours (18 percent); and negative attitude of supervisors towards work-life balance despite the policy (11 percent)

-15 ways to improve work life balance in your employees in your company.
+Here are 15 proven ways to improve work life balance in your employees in your company.
 (Including work from home situations)

 Broadly, the organization needs to keep these things in mind while incorporating work life balance related initiatives: